Medieval treasures, seafood, and Atlantic landscapes

 Overnight with breakfast in Porto.

-You leave Porto and will cycle most of the day along the Atlantic Ocean to your destination, the ancient picturesque town of Caminha, through the famous Vinho Verde Winemaking Region full of vineyards that produce a well-known dry white.
+After a short transfer to the starting point, you leave Porto and will cycle most of the day along the Atlantic Ocean to your destination, the ancient picturesque town of Caminha, through the famous Vinho Verde Winemaking Region full of vineyards that produce a well-known dry white.
 Cycling along the Atlantic Ocean is an extraordinary experience; you will ride past lovely traditional fishing villages.
 Once in Viana do Castelo, the peace and quiet of your ride will be replaced by the sounds of this lively city at the estuary of the Lima River.
 Dating back to Roman times, Viana was later the principal port for the north of Iberia, a very important spot during the Portuguese discoveries of the 16th century.

 The route continue along Afife beach, one of the most famous surfing beaches in the north of Portugal and go past the historic Montedor lighthouse that watches over all sailors.
 Next, Vila Praia de Ancora, a fishing village located on the Ancora River, delights visitors with its great natural beauty.
 Tonight, you will stay in Caminha, an elegant medieval town strategically located at the estuary of the Minho River, whose history dates back to pre-Roman times.